ietf-wg-cellar/matroska-specification/notes.md

 Intra-only video frames, such as the ones found in AV1 or VP9, can be decoded without any other frame, but they don't reset the codec state.
 So seeking to these frames is not possible as the next frames may need frames that are not known from this seeking point.
-Such intra-only frames **MUST NOT** be considered as keyframes so the keyframe flag **MUST NOT** be set in the `SimpleBlock` or a `ReferenceBlock` **MUST** be used to signify the frame is not a RAP.
+Such intra-only frames **MUST NOT** be considered as keyframes, so the keyframe flag **MUST NOT** be set in the `SimpleBlock` or a `ReferenceBlock` **MUST** be used to signify the frame is not a RAP.
 The timestamp value of the `ReferenceBlock` **MUST** be "0", meaning it's referencing itself.